Ficool

 "Not deep.
 Just the foothills, where the forest begins to thin.
 Wang Feng wanted to broaden my horizons.
 I was promising, he said.
 Too sheltered.
 I needed to see what lay beyond Redstone City's walls."
 A faint smile crossed his father's face.
 "I was terrified and thrilled in equal measure."

 Wang Tian turned back to face his son.
-"The expedition was six cultivators.
+"The expedition had six cultivators.
 Wang Feng led us.
 We were supposed to survey a trade route, assess the dangers, return in two weeks."
-His expression darkened.
+His jaw tightened.
 "On the fifth day, we were attacked.
-A pack of Rank 3 beasts, mountain dwellers that didn't appreciate trespassers.
+A pack of foundation establishment beasts, mountain dwellers that didn't appreciate trespassers.
 The fight scattered us.
 I got separated from the group."

 "What happened?"

 "I ran."
 Wang Tian's voice held no shame, only truth.
-"I was Qi Condensation Stage 2.
+"I was at early-stage qi condensation.
 Those beasts would have torn me apart.
 So I ran, and I hid, and I stumbled into a cave to escape pursuit."
 He paused.
 "And that's where I found it."

 "Found what?"

 Wang Tian raised his hand.
-For a moment, nothing happened.
+His fingers trembled once before he steadied them, a brief involuntary shake that he covered by curling his fist and opening it again.
+Nothing happened.
 Then, slowly, a flicker of light appeared above his palm.
 Deep orange, tinged with gold, dancing like a living thing.
-The temperature in the room rose several degrees.
+The temperature in the room grew noticeably warmer.

 Wang Ben stared.
 He'd heard about his father's Spirit Fire, of course.
 Everyone in the clan knew Wang Tian had once possessed a Grade 8 flame.
 But he'd never seen it.
 His father never used it anymore.